-The number of providers supplying renewable energy in the UK has exploded in recent years, from a grand total of zero just ten years ago, there are now more than thirty companies pumping renewable energy into UK homes and businesses – including some of the big six.
+The number of providers supplying renewable energy in the UK has exploded in recent years, from a grand total of zero just over ten years ago, there are now more than thirty companies pumping renewable energy into UK homes and businesses – including some of the big six.

 Traditionally, energy providers have supplied mainly renewable electricity with gas still coming from traditional sources.
-However, a growing number of providers are now going 100 per cent renewable using biomass gas, or using innovative offsetting techniques to go carbon neutral.
+However, a growing number of providers are now going 100 per cent renewable using biomass gas, or innovative offsetting techniques to go carbon neutral.

 Those who want to green their energy supply can choose between these smaller ‘eco-only’ suppliers, or larger suppliers who offer a renewable tariff that tend to be cheaper, but may also have fossil fuel energy on their books.
 Other things to consider include whether the providers are also building or investing in new supply, or simply using what is already there.